Kauai: The Food that Keeps Me Coming Back

 East Shore:

 Kountry Kitchen Kapaa: This is a HEAVY breakfast place.
+The lines and incredible wait don’t justify the food.
+Besides one specific order I don’t actually like or recommend this place.
 I only like one item they make here: their Ube French Toast.
-The fact I keep coming back shows how good the Ube French toast.
-Now that I think about it I should probably just take it to go.
+This place is somehow is really popular but the food is not (Ube french toast excluded).
 They have, universally, the worst coffee I’ve ever had anywhere.
 If you like Ube get the french toast to go, pick up coffee across the street at Java Kai, and be smarter than I have been.
 (Yelp)

-Really love what they’re trying to do with the alternate Musubi options–but none seemd as good as the OG!
+Really love what they’re trying to do with the alternate Musubi options–but none seemed as good as the OG!

 The owners also are trying to make a difference with donations of food — so supporting the truck supports Kauai as well.